 The Himalayas in Winter

 Oh, did I not mention that the “best” time for snow leopards is in winter?
 As if the thought of trekking through the Himalayas wasn’t daunting enough, you have to go at the coldest time of year, mainly because it’s more likely to mean snow leopards and other wildlife are down at lower elevations.
 Unfortunately, that did not prove to be the case for me (more on that in a bit).

 Winter travel requires serious protection from the elements.
 And not just when you’re outdoors.
-Prior to my visit, the Leh was suffering major power outages due to a mudslide that hit their local dam and affected their hydro electric power supply.
-This mean there was no heat at night inside the guest house.
+Prior to my visit, the Leh was suffering major power outages due to a mudslide that hit their local dam and affected their hydroelectric power supply.
+This meant there was no heat at night inside the guest house.
 Despite the many thick blankets and the hot water bottle provided by my hosts each night, the Leh guest house ended up being the least comfortable place I stayed during my time in northern India.

 So you’re going to need layers.
 Lots of them, along with thick winter clothing.
 I actually worried about wearing too much prior to the trip.
 Since I knew I was going to be hiking around, I didn’t want to overheat.
 But it’s worse to come underclothed and get stuck waiting on a stakeout on a cold, windy mountain ridge.
 A number of other trekkers staying in the same camp were wearing thick jackets and pants made specifically for Antarctic expeditions.
 They looked far too bulky for hiking, but ultimately they did a better job of keeping those folks warm than my many thinner layers.